 - From April 2010, following the cessation of Curriculum Corporation, Black Douglas began to gather all its mathematics education web material into a new gateway called Mathematics Centre.
 This included a new space for the Mathematics Task Centre, a revision, refresh and expansion of the material collected over previous decades and, later, a complete rewrite of every task.

-- This major revision, now known as the Mathematics Task Centre, was released on July 1st 2011, 19 years to the day after the first Mathematics Task Centre Project workshop.
+- This major revision was released on July 1st 2011, 19 years to the day after the first Mathematics Task Centre Project workshop.

 - At the end of the Project on June 30th 2011, the commitment of Charles Lovitt, Doug.
 Williams and their small team had seen 332,325 Project tasks placed in schools around the world.
 Every one of these is a professional development opportunity for teachers and an invitation to students to work like a mathematician.